HeardLibrary/digital-scholarship/computer/files-windows.md

 <img src="../images-1-pc/file-properties.png" style="border:1px solid black">

-The various tabs of the File Explorer window show all kinds of information about the file, including its kind, size, and modification date.
+The various tabs of the File Properties window show all kinds of information about the file, including its kind, size, and modification date.

 ## File names

 Files are given names so that they can be found and recognized by humans or computer programs.
 File names are a series of characters.
 The rules about what characters can be used in file names vary among computer systems and programs that use the files.
 In many cases, a computer system will let you get away with using unusual characters in a file name without complaining.
 However, that same file name might cause a problem in another computer system.
 Here are some good practices related to file names:

 - The most "safe" characters to use in file names are letters, numbers, and underscore (`_`).
 Dashes (`-`) are almost always safe.
 - It is not a good idea to put spaces in file names.
 Most systems are fine with spaces, but there are infrequent circumstances when they cause problems.
 Using spaces in file names is like not wearing your seat belt in a car.
-99% of the time you can get away with it, but a small fraction of the time it causes problems.
+99% of the time you can get away with it, but a small fraction of the time it can cause serious problems.
-- In many cases, systems that use file names are *case-insensitive*.
+- Systems that use file names are often *case-insensitive*.
 That means they don't distinguish between upper- and lower-case letters.
 However, that is not always true.
 If you are sloppy about the case of file names (for example, naming a file "Myfile.docx", then referring to it as "myfile.docx"), you will usually get away with it, but on some occasions, the file won't be recognized if the case is wrong.
 For that reason, it is a good general practice to use only lower-case letters in a file name unless you have a reason not to.
 If you choose a system of capitalization that includes capital letters (such as [camelCase](https://en.wikipedia.org/wiki/Camel_case)), use it consistently.
 - Usually it doesn't matter where you put numbers in a file name, but there are odd situations where having a file name that starts with a number could cause a problem.
-- Don't use weird characters like parentheses in file names, even if the system you are using will let you.
+- Don't use weird characters like parentheses in file names, even if the system you are using will let you get away with it.

-Example of a "safe" file names:
+Examples of a "safe" file names:

 ```
 my_little_pony_previous.xlsx